Anurag3Agarwal/statementprocessor/README.md

 1) In production like environment, it is better to read from a NFS location instead of passing the file as POST request.
 2) For huge files, it would be better to make use of taskexecutor in Batch Step.
 3) We can integrate the application with Grafana and ELK for better monitoring.
+4) In memory DB is used in the project for simplicity, in higher enviroments we can use an enterprise offering.